HeardLibrary/digital-scholarship/computer/files-windows.md

 | .wav | WAV sound files |

 Notes:
-- Notice that in some cases there are two commonly used file extensions for a format.
+- Notice that in some cases there are two commonly used file extensions for a file type.
 - In the case of files from Microsoft Office products, there is in each case an older format whose extension lacks the final "x".
 For example: `.docx` and `.doc` are both used for Word documents.

 ## File type associations

-On a particular computer, a part of the system settings is a list of applications that are associated with particular file types (and extensions).
+On a particular computer, a part of the system settings is a list of applications that are associated with particular file types (and the extensions that identify them).
 Generally, file type associations get set as the part of the process of installing an application.
 For example, when you install Microsoft Office, the file types typically associated with Office applications (.docx, .xlsx, pptx, etc.) are associated with the appropriate Office application.

 However, sometimes a newly-installed application may "hijack" a file association by associating a previously assigned filetype to the new application.
 For example, installing an open-source office suite might change the file associations to it instead of to Microsoft Office.
 If the application is graceful, it will ask you whether you want to change the association before it makes the change.
 However, sometimes applications make the change without consulting with you, which can be really annoying.